noiseprotocol/noise_spec/noise.md

 The `XX` pattern is the most generically useful, since it supports mutual authentication and transmission of static public keys.

-All interactive patterns allow some encryption of handshake payloads:
+All fundamental patterns allow some encryption of handshake payloads:

  * Patterns where the initiator has pre-knowledge of the responder's static public key (i.e. patterns ending in `K`) allow **zero-RTT** encryption, meaning the initiator can encrypt the first handshake payload.

- * All interactive patterns allow **half-RTT** encryption of the first response payload, but the encryption only targets an initiator static public key in patterns starting with `K` or `I`.
+ * All fundamental patterns allow **half-RTT** encryption of the first response payload, but the encryption only targets an initiator static public key in patterns starting with `K` or `I`.